apache/spark/docs/apache-airflow/howto/define_extra_link.rst

 .. note:: Operator Extra Links should be registered via Airflow Plugins or custom Airflow Provider to work.

-You can also add a global operator extra link that will be available to all the operators through an airflow plugin or through airflow providers.
+You can also add a global operator extra link that will be available to all the operators through an Airflow plugin or through Airflow providers.
 You can learn more about it in the :ref:`plugin example <plugin-example>` and in :doc:`apache-airflow-providers:index`.

 You can see all the extra links available via community-managed providers in